Ancient Xi’an is playfully transformed by Cheng Dong: A Coherent City

-Why Cheng Dong: A Coherent City?
-To transform and revitalize a public space through simple human-centered design that avoids pursuing an extreme aesthetic.
+Now, this project transforms and revitalizes a public space through simple human-centered design that avoids pursuing an extreme aesthetic.

 Sangu Design was initially commissioned to complete an urban square and landscaping.
 What resulted is a revitalized area combining a public space with artistic and functional architecture.

 The Minds behind Cheng Dong – Sangu Design

 Founded in 2017 by Gu Teng, Sangu Design is based in Guangzhou China.
 Gu Teng describes himself as a “space designer, specializing in interior and industrial design.”

 Sangu Design is a design firm whose work includes interior and architectural design, furniture design and planning services.
 Gu Teng’s work has received numerous design awards, including a prestigious Red Dot, and Gold in 2014 at the German iF Design Awards.
 The studio takes a very human-centered approach and prides itself on being forward-thinking and providing innovative design solutions.

 A project which stands out is the recently completed toilet block refurbishment 120m from Grand Tang Dynasty Ever-bright City, Xi’an.
 The existing toilet block which imitated ancient Chinese architecture could not be totally dismantled but was fundamentally re-envisaged as a minimal rust-colored building and the addition of a coffee shop.

 Materials & Techniques – Secondary to the spaces

 In the approach that Sangu Design takes, materiality is never at the fore of the discussion.
 As Gu Teng explains, “the space is the core of design”.